-In terms of social support, members of Region 7 work to identify and support social associations in the region.
+Members of Region 7 work to identify and support social associations in the region.
 Associations identified include civic organizations, bowling centers, golf clubs, fitness centers, sports organizations, religious organizations, political organizations, labor organizations, business organizations and professional organizations.
 Social support networks have been identified as powerful predictors of health behaviors, suggesting that individuals without a strong social network are less likely to make healthy lifestyle choices than individuals with a strong network.
-Social association numbers and rates for 2015 were collected from County Health roadmaps.
-In Region 7 Williamson County having the lowest association rate (6.0) and Hamilton County having the highest rate (22.1).
+Social association rates per 10,000 were collected from County Health Rankings and Roadmaps and are charted below.
+In general Region 7 has better social association rates than Texas as a whole.